Ly900/Project-1-Memory-game/readme.md

 * click on a second card and have a picture pop up so I can see what my second card is.

-* see my matching cards automatically disappear so I could know that I've made a match.
+* my matching cards stay turned up so I could know that I've made a match.

 * tell the difference between an available card I can click and an empty spot